Kane/Cook Elgin Mass Vaccination Site

 Appointments are required at these mass vaccination sites.
 To register, visit KaneVax.org or call 855-4-KANEVAX (855-452-6382).

 Cook County Department of Public Health

 The Cook County Department of Public Health (CCDPH) expands to Vaccination Phase 1b on Monday, January 25.
-Vaccine supply is extremely limited and CCDPH urges patience.
+Vaccine supply remains limited and CCDPH urges patience.
 Vaccine supply is expected to continually increase in the weeks and months ahead.
 CCDPH will work with partners to ensure those that are the most vulnerable have access COVID vaccinations.
-Eventually, the vaccine will be available to all suburban Cook County residents who want it.

 To receive updates about vaccine distribution from CCDPH, please complete this survey.